 In order to utilize CCare, students must:

-- Be eligible to use the University Health Center, and
+- Be eligible to use University Health Services, and

-- Qualify for CCare by filing an application with UHC’s CCare coordinator, located on the first floor of the health center.
+- Qualify for CCare by filing an application with UHS's CCare coordinator, located on the first floor of the health center.

 Private insurance will first be billed and any balance remaining will be billed to CCare.
 Services not covered by either private insurance or CCare will be billed to the student’s account and the student is responsible to pay these charges.
 Student should consult with the CCare coordinator to learn what is covered and what is not.